paulschick/meteorite-tracker/nasa-app/1-2021-notes/_2-random-image.md

 I like this option the best.
 Might as well use what is there.
 The true/false in the console does directly correspond with the images being loaded or not, so this is the move.
 Use the interceptor that's there instead of trying to mess with the source code of the directive/services that are controlling the request and passing the data with the images to the component.

+For now, I'm actually going to use a combination of the service and the dirty method.
+I am able to get the loading state from the service, and this works fine.
+But, since I'm not using a route resolver, the initial loading state is `false` when the component loads, and then it receives the information that the loading state is `true`.
+So, I can set a timeout that will sort of coincide with how long it takes to receive the information that the loading state is true.
+All I want to do in the set timeout is to have the button be disabled, and the rest  of the state will work.

+### State -> loading: false, settimeout: true

+- button is disabled, component in not-loading state

+### State -> loading: true, settimeout: true

+- button is disabled, component in loading state

+### State -> loading: true, settimeout: false

+- component in loading state, button is disabled in this state

+### State -> loading: false, settimeout: false

+- component in not-loading state, button is clickable